barotto/IBMulator/README.md

 ## USAGE

+### Installation

 First of all obtain the original ROM.
 You have the following options:

-1. if you have a real PS/1, take the program ROMDUMP.EXE in the 'extra' folder and put it in an empty floppy disk; insert the floppy disk in your PS/1 and launch the executable: it will create the ROM image on the floppy disk
+1. if you have a real PS/1, take the program `ROMDUMP.EXE` in the 'extra' folder and put it in an empty floppy disk; insert the floppy disk in your PS/1 and launch the executable: it will create the ROM image on the floppy disk
 2. or open your PS/1, extract the EPROMs and read them with an EPROM